top of page

 • difficulty leaving these relationships

-• fear of speaking one's thoughts aloud and feelings of shame, guilt and persecution when they do
+• fear of speaking one's thoughts aloud and feelings of shame, guilt and fear of persecution when they do

 • the need to seek approval from others over decisions or feelings